Texas rainy day fund could preserve parks, water

 - "We must take bold steps to preserve the landscape and culture that makes Texas a great place to live," he wrote in a DMN opinion piece.

-Zoom in: A Dallas developer plans to turn Fairfield Lake State Park south of the city into an exclusive gated neighborhood and plans to sell water from the lake there to North Texas cities.
+Zoom in: A Dallas developer plans to turn Fairfield Lake State Park between Houston and Dallas into an exclusive gated community and to sell water from the lake there to North Texas cities.

-- The park temporarily reopened this week while the Texas Parks and Wildlife Department tries to work with developers to preserve the space for public use.
+- The park temporarily reopened last week while the Texas Parks and Wildlife Department tries to work with developers to preserve the space for public use.

 What we're watching: What happens in the state House committee on natural resources.
-The bill was referred there this week.
+The bill was referred there last week.

 No stories could be found